F1998.16.5.2 recto (1) master

 Dark Retreats

-Dr. Nida Chenagtsang and Laurie Anderson
+Dr. Nida Chenagtsang and Prof. Robert A.F.
+Thurman

-7:00 PM - 8:45 PM
+7:00 PM–8:45 PM

 Can light deprivation lead us to the light?

-The talk will be preceded by a 6:15 PM guided tour of the tantric Lukang Murals on the 2nd floor, which provide visual context for the discussion through images of practitioners preparing for dark retreat.
+The talk will be preceded by a 6:15 PM guided tour of the tantric Lukhang Murals on the 2nd floor, which provide visual context for the discussion through images of practitioners preparing for dark retreat.

 Dark Retreat Workshops are being offered on April 22 and May 6 in connection to this talk led by Dr. Nida’s student and former Chaplain to Rikers Corrections Facility Justin von Bujdoss.